GOLDEN PLAINS WIND FARM

 The site is located on land that is primarily used for agricultural purposes and has been substantially modified over time due to agricultural operations such as broad acre cropping and livestock grazing.

 In 2006, WestWind began monitoring the wind resource in the Golden Plains Shire, specifically around the Barunah Park and Rokewood area.
 In 2016, WestWind completed further feasibility investigations into the proposed development site and made the commercial decision to pursue a planning permit for an 800-1000 MW project.

-The Project has been through an extensive planning process over the past 3 years including the state’s highest level of environmental scrutiny, an EES (Environment Effects Statement).
+The Project has been through an extensive planning process over the past 3 years including the state’s highest level of environmental scrutiny, an Environment Effects Statement (EES).
 The Project has obtained state planning approval and has received its planning permit from the Victorian Minister for Planning.

-The approved development will consist of up to 228, 6 MW wind turbines.
-The project will generate over 4000 GWh per annum of electricity, enough to power more than 765,000 homes –and prevent more than 4 million tonnes of carbon dioxide from being emitted to the atmosphere each year.
+The approved development has a current design layout of 215 turbines, each with a capacity of 6 MW.
+The project will generate over 4,000 GWh per annum of electricity, enough to power more than 765,000 homes – and prevent more than 4.5 million tonnes of carbon dioxide being emitted to the atmosphere each year.